allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   #line(length: 100%, stroke: 2pt)
 ]
 #warning-box("READ THIS SECTION CAREFULLY.")[
-  - While consistency is important for OIT, *safety is always a priority*.
+  - While consistency is important, *safety comes first.
+It is OK to miss/postpone a dose if required.*
-  - *It is OK to miss or postpone doses if required.*
 ]

 = Safety checklist before giving a dose

 == 1.
 MAKE SURE THERE ARE NO COFACTORS:
 #v(0.5em)
-*Cofactors* are things that increase the risk of severe allergic reactions. *If any of these are present, that dose should not be given*.
+*Cofactors* are things that increase the risk of severe allergic reactions. *If any of these are present, do not give the dose*.

 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)